 As computer scientists, INTJs can push their intellectual capacities to the limit and be at the forefront of technology.
 Further, while working on their own projects, INTJs can help people all over the world by improving the current state of technology.

 INTJ personalities hold themselves to a high standard, and these personality types work well in a number of fields.
 Their more judicious nature separates them from their more perceptive cousins, the INTP-type personalities, and as a result, they should expect to find success in roles that require analytical rigor, such as project managers, analysts, and engineers.

-There are a lot of great INTJ careers in tech.
+But make no mistake, there are a lot of great INTJ and INTP careers in tech.
 Learning to code is one way to get started in the industry.
 If you love analytics, problem-solving, and want to work in the tech industry, you can start your coding career today.